Angels vs Astros Prediction — AI Finds CAN'T MISS MLB Lines & Props (Aug 29)

 Los Angeles Angels vs. Houston Prediction (AI)

-Remi, our AI sports algorithm, has been pouring over tons of data from every past game between the Angels and Astros and using recursive machine learning and cutting-edge AI to crunch the data to a single cover probability.
+Remi, our AI sports algorithm, has been pouring over mountains of data from every simulation between the Angels and Astros and using recursive machine learning and kick-ass AI to examine the data to a single cover probability.

-Oddly enough, we’ve seen the AI has been most keyed in on the growing factor emotional bettors regularly put on player performance factors between a Angels team going up against a possibly healthy Astros team.
-We’ve found the true game analytics might reflect a moderate lean against one Vegas line in particular.
+Interestingly enough, the data has been most watching on the growing weight knucklehead sportsbettors regularly put on player performance factors between a Angels team going up against a possibly healthy Astros team.
+Trends look to say the true game analytics might reflect a slight lean against one Vegas line specifically.

 Unlock this in-depth AI prediction and all of our MLB AI picks for FREE now.